rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-android-sdk/README.md

 ## Opt-out

-You can provide the ability to the user (for example, EU user) to opt-out from tracking the activity, using the below `optOut` API snippet.
-Opt-out could be set to `true` or `false` to disable or enable tracking user activity.
+You can provide the ability to user (for example, EU user) to opt-out from tracking any activity using `optOut` API.
+The API takes `true` or `false` as `Boolean` to disable or enable tracking activities.
 This flag persists across device reboots.

 {% tabs %}
 {% tab title="Kotlin" %}